wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 getScore(3) // returns 3
 ```

-This function modifies external value but still returns the same value on each invocation, because of the value assignment.
+This function modifies an external value but still returns the same value on each invocation because of the value assignment.
 However, this is not always the case.
 Let's consider another impure function:

 ```
 val addScore = 0